flashcode/gitchart/README.md

 ## Description

-`gitchart.py` is a Python script to build SVG charts from a Git repository.
+`gitchart.py` is a Python script to build charts from a Git repository.

-It can build following charts:
+It can build following charts, as SVG or PNG:

 * authors (pie chart)
 * commits by hour, day of week, month of year, year, year/month (bar charts)